Updated: May 25, 2022

-Now, this is where our story get’s interesting.
+Now, this is where our story gets interesting.
 In 1948, during Israel’s War of Independence, a shell exploded near the traditional site of King David’s tomb (we now know that is not his tomb) and the site of the Upper Room.
-In 1951 an Israeli archeologist, Jacob Pinkerfeld, was tasked with repairing the damage.
-In doing so he discovered the original floor of the building and an alcove.
-Bargil Pixner, the renowned Benedictine monk, Biblical scholar and archaeologist, writes,
+In 1951, an Israeli archeologist, Jacob Pinkerfeld, was tasked with repairing the damage.
+In doing so, he discovered the original Roman floor less than a mater below the present floor.
+He also discovered an alcove, or niche.
+Bargil Pixner, the renowned Benedictine monk, Biblical scholar, and archaeologist, writes:

 “Similar niches at similar heights above floor level have been found in ancient synagogues and were presumably used to house an ark for Torah scrolls.”[ii]

-Pinkerfeld concurred that this was indeed a synagogue, unlike Churches that faced the east, the building was oriented toward the Temple or where the Temple once stood.
-Pinkerfeld was correct; it was a synagogue, but his conclusion that it could not be a church, or for our purposes, a gathering of Yeshua believers, because it did not face east is erroneous.
-Churches didn’t begin to face east until the second half of the fourth century..
+Pinkerfeld concurred that this was indeed a synagogue.
+Unlike churches that faced toward the east, this building was oriented toward the Temple or where the Temple once stood.
+Pinkerfeld was correct; it was a synagogue, but his conclusion that it could not be a church, or for our purposes, a gathering of Yeshua believers because it did not face east, is erroneous.
+Churches didn’t begin to face east until the second half of the fourth century.

 Not Facing the Temple, but…